Professional/Short course Researching Education

 - a research proposal of 7,000 words.

-The Department of Education and Childhood at UWE Bristol runs a variety of courses in early childhood and education studies, and is one of the largest providers of initial teacher training and continuing professional development in the region.
+The School of Education and Childhood at UWE Bristol runs a variety of courses in early childhood and education studies, and is one of the largest providers of initial teacher training and continuing professional development in the region.
 Experienced tutors and leading researchers and practitioners in their fields teach in the department.
 We have excellent facilities and a range of flexible study areas and online learning tools for our students.